Antelope: Antelope horns

 The size and shape of antelope horns varies greatly.
 Those of the duikers and dwarf antelope tend to be simple "spikes", but differ in the angle to the head from backward curved and backward pointing (e.g. yellow-backed duiker) to straight and upright (e.g. steenbok).
 Other groups have twisted (e.g. common eland), spiral (e.g. greater kudu), "recurved" (e.g. the reedbucks), lyrate (e.g. impala), or long, curved (e.g. the oryxes) horns.
 Horns are not shed and their bony cores are covered with a thick, persistent sheath of horny material, both of which distinguish them from antlers.

-Antelope horns are efficient weapons, and tend to be better developed in those species where males fight over females (large herd antelope) than in solitary or lekking species.
+Antelope horns are effective stabbing weapons against predators (Although there is a risk that the long horns getting stuck in the predator's body), and tend to be better developed in those species where males fight over females (large herd antelope) than in solitary or lekking species.
 With male-male competition for mates, horns are clashed in combat.
 Males more commonly use their horns against each other than against another species.
 The boss of the horns is typically arranged in such a way that two antelope striking at each other's horns cannot crack each other's skulls, making a fight via horn more ritualized than dangerous.
 Many species have ridges in their horns for at least two-thirds the length of their horns, but these ridges are not a direct indicator of age.